damianxu88/Getting_And_Cleaning_Data/CodeBook.md

 ## Transformations Performed
 `run_analysis.R` performs following transformation steps:

-1. Check working direcotry for required datasets.
+1. Check working directory for required datasets.
 Download them if they do not already exist
 2. Load the `activity.txt` and `feature.txt` for activity labels and feature info
 3. Extract only those measurements that reflect the mean or the standard deviation
 4. Load and compose the complete 'X','Y' and 'subject' datasets